 - 1 teaspoon ground black pepper

-- 2 ears fresh corn cut off the cob
+- 2 ears of fresh corn, cut off the cob

-- 1 lb fresh lump crab meat picked over for shells
+- 1 pound fresh lump crab meat, picked over for shells

 - parsley optional, chopped for garnish